-Compared to many languages, Python is easy to learn and to use.
-Its functions can be carried out with simpler commands and less text than most competing languages.
-And this might explain why it’s soaring in popularity, with developers, coding students and tech companies.
+Compared to many languages, Python is easy to learn and use.
+As a result, it is now one of the most commonly used programming languages in the world.
+Python’s functions can be carried out with simpler commands and less text than most competing languages.
+And this might explain why it has so many uses across the world.

-It’s not an exaggeration to say that Python plays a small part of all of our lives.
+It’s not an exaggeration to say that Python plays a small part in all of our lives.
 It’s one of those invisible forces with a presence in our mobile devices, web searches and gaming (and beyond).
-So it was an obvious choice for inclusion in our full stack coding bootcamp.
-Here’s an introduction to the language itself, and some of the everyday but profound, things that Python is used for.
+Here’s an introduction to the language itself, and some of the everyday but profound things that Python is used for.

 “Readability” is a key factor in Python’s philosophy.
 As such, it aims to limit code blocks (blocks of source code text) and have white space instead, for a clearer, less busy appearance.
 It’s a versatile language that runs on many systems, which brings us to…